 Often when a couple go through an amicable divorce they question whether they need a consent order.
 A court order that confirms their agreement about how they are going to split their finances/assets.
 Getting a consent order is optional, so people often chose to divorce without one.
 Here we look at some of the common reasons people cite for not getting a consent order and we address each one in turn.

-If you don’t have anything to share – this is the best time to get an agreement to confirm that you do not want anything from each other, now or in the future.
-There are no assets to argue over, so this will be a simple, inexpensive and stress-free process.
+If you don’t have anything to share, this is the best time to get an agreement to confirm you don’t want anything from each other, now or in the future.
+There are no assets to argue over, so it will be simple, inexpensive and a stress-free process.

 If you don’t get a consent order, your ex-partner can make a financial claim many years after the divorce is finalised.
 This means that any future assets and/or income that you build up are at risk.

-As above, if your partner agrees that they do not want anything from you now, this is the best time to get a legally binding consent drawn up so that they can’t change their mind and believe us, people do change their minds when you least expect it.
-In your situation, the consent order will be called a clean break consent order because you are not giving or taking anything such as spousal maintenance.
+As above, if your partner agrees that they do not want anything from you.
+It is the best time to get a legally binding consent drawn up so that they can’t change their mind.
+Believe us, people do change their minds when you least expect it.
+In your situation, the consent order will be called a clean break consent order.
+This is because you are not giving or taking anything such as spousal maintenance.
 This is a very simple application so there is no reason not to get it.

 Being in a rush to divorce should not be an excuse to leave yourself financially exposed.

 A consent order can be prepared and submitted while you are waiting for your compulsory 6 week period to expire, in between the decree nisi and decree absolute, so there is no excuse.

 It is fantastic that you trust each other and there is no reason why any of you should not.
 However your ex may be unable to keep their promise in the future.
 Not because they are untrustworthy, but simply because their circumstances have changed.
 Don’t leave things to chance.
 Getting a consent order does not imply that your distrust each other.
 It just means you are protecting each other against any unforeseeable circumstances.